Akhil-Anga/DMQL-Project/reports/star_schema.md

                  dim_date  dim_date
                (admit)    (discharge)
 ```

-You can recreate this diagram visually and save it as
-erd/star_schema.png
+The visual diagram for this star schema is included at `ERD/star_schema.png`

 ## 6. Why This Schema Works for OLAP
--> Denormalized structure reduces join cost.
+- Denormalized structure reduces join cost.

--> Fact table grain is clear and consistent.
+- Fact table grain is clear and consistent.

--> Dimensions allow slicing the data by:
+- Dimensions allow slicing the data by:

     patient demographics